svaarala/duktape/doc/side-effects.rst

 * When mark-and-sweep is running, DECREF adjusts target refcount but won't do anything else.

+* All objects on finalize_list have an artificial +1 refcount bump, so that they can never trigger refzero processing (assuming refcounts are correct).
+  This allows refzero code to assume a refzero object is on heap_allocated.

 duk__refcount_free_pending()

 * As of Duktape 2.1 no side effects, just frees objects without a finalizer